-- Visit https://secure.lawsociety-barreau.nb.ca/memberdirectory/Search.aspx, or Google "NB Lawyer directory" and to enter your city and province to find a list of lawyers in your area (you do not need to enter a lawyer's name or firm) - Call New Brunswick Law Society at (506) 458-8540
+- Visit https://lsnb.alinityapp.com/client/publicdirectory, or Google "NB Lawyer directory" and enter your city and province to find a list of lawyers in your area (you do not need to enter a lawyer's name or firm) - Call New Brunswick Law Society at (506) 458-8540

-Tip: Lawyers don't always keep your documents on file after they are made, so make sure to keep your documents in a safe place, such as a safety deposit box.
+Tip: Lawyers don't always keep your documents on file after they are made, so make sure to keep your documents in a place that is safe from fire, water damage, loss, and theft.

 This guide is for informational purposes only and is not a substitute for professional medical, legal, or financial advice.
-Programs can change over time, so please check details with the services and agencies mentioned in these documents.
-[Last update, January 2022]
+Programs and information can change over time, so please check details with the services and agencies mentioned in these documents.
+[Last update, March 2023]